michaelfester/docs/docs/reference/components/charts.md

 ### **Sort data**

 By default, chart data will appear in the same order as they appear in its data source.
-However, if you are using a **Bar** chart, you can customize the legend’s sort.
+However, if you are using a **Bar** chart, you can customize the legend's sort.
 In the **Sort** section, click on the **Sort by Sheet order** field to expand the options and configure it.

 {% callout title="" %}
 For more information, see the [Sort](/docs/sort) documentation.